Mo0rBy/Project_Beta/README.md

 1. Navigate to Passenger home page
     * Click Add Passenger
-    * Input the name and passport number for the passenger
+    * Input the name and passport number for the passenger - passport number should be 9 digits long
     * Click Submit

 2. Navigate to Flight Trip homepage.